 As a custom home builder located on the Windward side of Oahu, we often work in Kailua, Lanikai, Maunawilli, Waimanalo, and Honolulu.
-Recent homes we’ve built includes new constructions in Kahala, Hawaii Loa Ridge, Hawaii Kai, renovations in Manoa, Diamond Head, Kaimuki, and light commercial work in Waikiki.
+Recent homes we’ve built include new constructions in Kahala, Hawaii Loa Ridge, Hawaii Kai, renovations in Manoa, Diamond Head, Kaimuki, and light commercial work in Waikiki.

 At the end of May we found out that we made Pacific Business News' top 25 list of General Contractors as ranked by 2015 Hawaii Gross Billings.
 We feel honored to be the youngest company on the list.
 Nearly half of the companies on the list were established more than 40 years ago, so we are excited to share their company.
 We are also proud that our efficiency has allowed us to be among the top 25 while being the smallest business by number of employees.
 We look forward to a strong 2016 continuing on our success of building custom homes that make us proud.